-We asked a few of our colleagues about pleasant surprises they experienced that created a different experience from what they expected before they started at Intel.
-Here’s what they had to say:
+We asked a few of our colleagues about experiences that differed from their expectations of working at Intel.
+Here’s what they had to say about these pleasant surprises:

-Inbar Raveh, lead for the Architecture, Design & Verification group at Israel’s Development Centre in Haifa:
+Inbar Raveh, lead for the Architecture, Design Verification group at Israel’s Development Center in Haifa:

-“When I was studying at Technicon, many of my classmates started working at Intel while still in school.
-As a result, I assumed that Intel must be filled with the geekiest engineers on the planet.
+“When I was studying at the Technion, many of my classmates started working at Intel while still in school.
+As a result, I assumed that Intel must be filled with geeky engineers.
 After I got here I realized I was wrong.
-We may all be a bit nerdy, but I’ve met some of the coolest, funniest and most interesting people here.”
+I’ve met some of the coolest, funniest and most interesting people here.”

 Since she began her career fresh out of college, Inbar feels that she has been given opportunities that were both amazing and broad, enabling her to develop both in a technical capacity and as a strong manager.

-Ilia Kolominsky, an engineering manager at Israel’s Development Centre in Haifa:
+Ilia Kolominsky, an engineering manager at Israel’s Development Center in Haifa:

-Since joining Intel back in 2012, Ilia has worked on various exciting technological tasks for over four years.
+Since joining Intel back in 2012, Ilia has worked on various exciting technological tasks.
 Each presented new challenges in fresh technological fields, and also opened doors leading into a new phase for his career – management.

-Savion Bercovich, a manufacturing specialist at our Fab28 Manufacturing Facility in Qiryat Gat, Israel:
+Savion Bercovich, a manufacturing specialist at our Fab28 manufacturing facility in Kiryat Gat, Israel: